hashicorp/terraform-provider-azurerm/website/docs/r/network_interface.html.markdown

 * `enable_ip_forwarding` - (Optional) Enables IP Forwarding on the NIC.
 Defaults to `false`.

-* `enable_accelerated_networking` - (Optional) Enables Azure Accelerated Networking (AN) using SR-IOV.
-Only certain VM instance sizes support AN.
-Refer to [Create VM AN](https://docs.microsoft.com/en-us/azure/virtual-network/create-vm-accelerated-networking-cli).
+* `enable_accelerated_networking` - (Optional) Enables Azure Accelerated Networking using SR-IOV.
+Only certain VM instance sizes are supported.
+Refer to [Create a Virtual Machine with Accelerated Networking](https://docs.microsoft.com/en-us/azure/virtual-network/create-vm-accelerated-networking-cli).
 Defaults to `false`.

 * `dns_servers` - (Optional) List of DNS servers IP addresses to use for this NIC, overrides the VNet-level server list